portekumud/525a1/color-reversal-by-local-complementation/README.md

 -   the _initial graph_, and
 -   the _graph_ after _local complementation_ on the _mentioned vertex_.

-and the two graphs are visible.

-5. The two graphs should be visible automatically.
+5. The two graphs can be viewed accordingly.
 Altenatively, we can use the following command to view the two graphs:

 ```shell
 bash script01-showOutput.sh